Autonomous Search of Semantic Objects in Unknown Environments: EXPERIMENTS

-We have performed experiments on the Matterport3D (MP3D) \cite{chang2017matterport3d} dataset using the Habitat \cite{savva2019habitat} simulator.
-MP3D dataset contains 3D scenes of a common indoor environment, and the Habitat simulator allows the robot to navigate the virtual 3D scene.
-Given the towel as the target object category, the robot's objective is to find any instance of the target with a confidence level greater than $1 - \epsilon = 0.99$.
-The action space of the robot is continuous, constituting its angular and linear velocity.
-An episode is only successful if the agent stops its motion when it has identified the target within a specific time budget (1K seconds).
-Five episodes are run for each method, with the robot placed at a random position at the beginning of each episode.
-Two shots of the MP3D scene are given in Fig. \ref{fig: snap shots}.
-This particular scene is $6.4m\times 8.4m$ in size, and has one level, ten rooms, and 187 objects.
-The robot start positions and the target object instances are visualized in Fig. \ref{fig:start and goal}, represented as blue boxes and yellow diamonds.
+We performed experiments on the Matterport3D (MP3D) \cite{chang2017matterport3d} dataset using the Habitat \cite{savva2019habitat} simulator.
+MP3D dataset contains 3D scenes of a typical indoor environment, and the Habitat simulator allows the robot to navigate the virtual 3D scene.
+Two snapshots of the MP3D scene are given in Fig. \ref{fig: snap shots}.
+This particular scene is $6.4m\times 8.4m$ in size and has one level, ten rooms, and 187 objects, but it is unknown to the robot.
+The robot start positions and the target object instances are indicated in Fig. \ref{fig:start and goal}.

-The accompanying video shows the robot's operations to find target objects with different starting locations.
+Random noise following a Dirichlet distribution is injected into the ground truth semantic labels that the Habitat-lab simulator provides to simulate the results from an object detector.
+Random Gaussian noise is also injected into the linear and angular velocity of the mobile robot to simulate the motion uncertainty.
+We used an AMD Ryzen\textsuperscript{TM} 3700X CPU with 3.60GHz, 16 GB of RAM, and an Nvidia GeForce RTX 3060Ti graphics card for all simulations.
+Fig. \ref{fig: virtual world demo} presents several snapshots showing the robot starting from position 1 in the virtual environment at various stages of the task of finding towels.

-\subsection{Semantic SLAM results}
+\subsubsection{Semantic SLAM results}

-We present the semantic SLAM results obtained during one episode.
+We present the semantic SLAM results obtained by running five task runs from starting position 1 in the MP3D dataset.
 Our evaluation focuses on the accuracy and uncertainty of the collected results.
+The results are summarized in Table \ref{tab:slam results}, visualized in Figs. \ref{fig: position error} -- \ref{fig: entropy}, and explained in details below.